go-jet/jet/wiki/Generator.md

 })
 ```

 In both ways, generator will:
-- connect to postgres database and retrieve information about the tables and enums of `dvds` schema
+- connect to postgres database and retrieve information about the _tables_ and _enums_ of `dvds` schema
-- delete everything in destination folder `./gen`,
+- delete everything in schema destination folder -  `./gen/jetdb/dvds`,
-- generate sql builder and model Go files for each schema tables and enums into destination folder `./gen`.
+- and finally generate sql builder and model files for each schema tables and enums.

 Generated files folder structure will look like this:
 ```